What is Existential OCD?

 To paint a picture of the intrusive thoughts someone with philosophical OCD may have, here are a few examples of continuing thoughts:

-- “What if this isn’t really reality?
+• “What if this isn’t really reality?
 Would I even know if I were in reality?
 How would I know?
-What is my entire existence is a part of a simulation and nothing around me is real?
+What if my entire existence is a part of a simulation and nothing around me is real?
 If this isn’t reality, should anything I do matter?
 What’s the point of my life if this isn’t reality?”

 As you can see, each thought carries into one another.
 The question, “Does life really have any meaning?” is followed by another question, “Or was it all an accident?”
 Since these questions cannot be answered, they’re only followed by more and more questions.

-Researchers still aren’t sure what causes OCD, never mind its varying subtypes.
-Some have theorized it may have to due to the natural human fear of death.
+Researchers still aren’t sure what causes OCD, never mind its subtypes.
+Some have theorized existential OCD may be caused by the natural human fear of death.
 Simply put, since we have no way of knowing what happens after death, many feel a sense of dread and anxiety when questioning it.

-While this is likely one of the causes of existential OCD, it’s just as certain other risk factors of OCD also play a role, including:
+While this is likely one of the causes, it’s just as certain other risk factors of OCD also play a role, including:

-- Environment – Certain factors of your environment play a significant role in whether or not you develop OCD.
-Most notably, those with previous childhood abuses are more likely to develop OCD out of trauma. ³
+• Environment – Certain factors of your environment play a significant role in whether or not you develop OCD.
+Most notably, those with childhood traumas are more likely to develop OCD. ³

 While none of these causes have been researched for existential OCD specifically, it can be assumed that these causes along with fears of death lead to the condition.

 Since everyone has existential thoughts, people with philosophical OCD likely won’t seek out treatment right away.
-For their behavior doesn’t appear to be out of the ordinary.
+This is because their behavior doesn’t appear out of the ordinary.

-However, if these thoughts continue and in a manner that inhibits day-to-day life, finding the right treatment is essential.
+However, if these thoughts continue in a manner that inhibits daily life, finding the right treatment is essential.

-Still, it can be difficult even to just receive a diagnosis. ⁵ When discussing your existential OCD symptoms, chances are a doctor will confuse them for another mental health disorder.
+Still, it can be difficult to even receive a diagnosis. ⁵ When discussing your existential OCD symptoms, chances are a doctor will confuse them for another mental health condition.
 One of the most common is depression as people with it often have similar questions.

-Another common misdiagnosis is a type of anxiety disorder – usually, generalized anxiety disorder (GAD).
-Since you’re questioning life and death so much, a doctor may assume you simply have fears surrounding the answers to these questions.
+Another common misdiagnosis is a type of anxiety disorder (usually, generalized anxiety disorder).
+Since you question life and death so much, a doctor may assume you simply have fears surrounding the answers to these questions.

 Existential OCD Treatment